UsmanAR/Memory-Game/README.md

 # Memory-Game
-A game developed in C to test and sharpen your memory.
+A game developed in C++ to test and sharpen your memory.